-- European Union, Financial Markets, Mixed Methods, International Political Economy, Comparative Political Economy, Debt Management
+European Union, Financial Markets, Mixed Methods, International Political Economy, Comparative Political Economy, Debt Management

 Charlotte Rommerskirchen is a lecturer in International Political Economy at the University of Edinburgh, where she completed her PhD in 2014.
 She was a visisting researcher at the University of Konstanz, Germany in 2018, a Visiting Scholar at the University of Notre Dame, USA in 2013 and a POLSIS Visiting Fellow at the University of Queensland, Australia in 2016.
-Charlotte is an alumna of the German National Merit Foundation and has won the UK Political Science Association’s Lord Bryce Prize for best dissertation in International Relations/Comparative Studies.
-She is currently part of an ERC-funded research project with Donald MacKenzie on Evaluation Practices in Financial Markets, focusing on the European Debt Crisis and Government Bond Markets.
+Charlotte is an alumna of the German Academic Scholarship Foundation and has won the UK Political Science Association’s Lord Bryce Prize for best dissertation in International Relations/Comparative Studies.
+From 2013 to 2018 she was part of an ERC-funded research project with Donald MacKenzie on Evaluation Practices in Financial Markets, focusing on the European Debt Crisis and Government Bond Markets.

 - PhD (University of Edinburgh)